Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 2. Click the [DELETE] button in the toolbar.
   The queue type has been deleted.
 A confirmation message is displayed.

-  > [Info] The queue type is only deleted, if it is not assigned to any action anymore.
+  > [Info] The queue type is only deleted, if it is not assigned to any transition anymore.